pcengines/apu2-documentation/docs/generating_coreboot_support_logs.md

 Logs will be sent to the https://review.coreboot.org/cgit/board-status.git/ repository automatically.

-If you have no SSH key added corretly to coreboot gerrit you will be promt to enter your user name and HTTP password.
+If you have no SSH key added correctly to coreboot gerrit you will be prompt to enter your user name and HTTP password.
 To generate temporary HTTP password enter to the settings of your coreboot [gerrit account](https://review.coreboot.org/#/settings/), select `HTTP Password` section and click on `Generate Password` button.